calonsocamina/iOS-Swift-Bootcamp-Udemy/README.md

 - Testing purchases in Sandbox environment
 - Managing product identifiers and app entitlements for monetization
 - Implementing purchase logic and handling transaction states
+- Using CoreML to integrate machine learning models in iOS apps
+- Image recognition and classification with Vision & CoreML
+- Deploying .mlmodel files for local inference and prediction

 ---